PrintSpool/PrintSpool/adr/adr001-configuration-api-for-heterogeneous-cnc-networks.md

 ## Context and Problem Statement

 A hypothetical future maker space has many networked CNC devices; Mills, Lathes, 3D Printers, Laser Cutters, and so on.
-The hypothetical maker space uses various future versions of Tegh with different plugins to control each of these machines.
-The maker space has an additional combinator Tegh host that combines the other Tegh instances and allows makers to securely control and configure all of the machines through a single WebRTC connection to a single GraphQL schema.
+The hypothetical maker space uses various future versions of Teg with different plugins to control each of these machines.
+The maker space has an additional combinator Teg host that combines the other Teg instances and allows makers to securely control and configure all of the machines through a single WebRTC connection to a single GraphQL schema.

-What would the configuration API of Tegh look like to accomodate all the different machines/tegh version/tegh plugin variations in that hypothetical future makerspace with one GraphQL Schema accessed by users from a statically hosted tegh.io GUI?
+What would the configuration API of Teg look like to accomodate all the different machines/tegh version/tegh plugin variations in that hypothetical future makerspace with one GraphQL Schema accessed by users from a statically hosted tegh.io GUI?

 ## Decision Drivers

 * Current `extendedConfig` GUI puts Plugin-specific settings into a JSON text field under 'Advanced'.
 The UX of which is that Plugin settings do not feel as tightly integrated as other settings.
 It is felt that plugin-specific settings should not feel like second class citizens and that having them feel that way limits their usefulness.
-* Tegh is being designed with intent to support combinators in a future version.
+* Teg is being designed with intent to support combinators in a future version.
 Any current configuration architecture decision that does not take combinators into account today may cause breaking changes and cause unneccessary rewrites when combinators are introduced in the future.

 ## Considered Options